 - Trademark Favorite Food: The Scooby Snax as usual, which was used by the Joker against them.

-Voiced by Jeffrey RossOne of 2 special guest stars in Brave and the Bold.
+Voiced by Jeffrey RossOne of two special guest stars in The Brave and the Bold.
 He made an appearance in the teaser part of "Crisis 22,300 Miles Above Earth!" helping rescue Batman from his local rogue list of villains

 - As Himself: Jeff "The Roastmaster" Ross as himself.

 - "The Reason You Suck" Speech: Jeff Ross delivers a short one to Joker before finishing him off, just not verbally.

 - Take That!: In-Universe example and forced out of his own free will.
 Jeff Ross gives off some jokes from anything involving Robin to Batman's utility belt.

 - Took a Level in Badass: Seems to be the norm for anyone who's in The Brave and the Bold.
 Especially for Jeff Ross.